alphabt/asuswrt-merlin-ddns-cloudflare/README.md

     `RECORDNAME` is your DNS record name, e.g. sub.example.com

-    `RECORDTTL` is the TTL for the record, defaults to 1 minute
+    `RECORDTTL` is the TTL for the record in seconds, defaults to auto

 1. SSH to your router and place `ddns-start` under `/jffs/scripts/`